bstevens00/Data-Science-Portfolio/Project 2 - Predict Cost of Modern Deck/README.md

 ![Biplot with 95% Confidence Ellipses](<https://github.com/bstevens00/Data-Science-Portfolio/blob/main/Project%202%20-%20Predict%20Cost%20of%20Modern%20Deck/images/1_Biplot_95_Confidence_Ellipses.png> "Biplot with 95% Confidence Ellipses")

-While a little noisy, this graph confirms the sentiment "Aggro = Red" and "Control = Blue", as we can see the "Aggro" ellipse is clustered around the Red Fetchlands, and the "Control" ellipse around the 3 Blue Fetchlands in the Southwest corner of the graph.
+While a little noisy, this graph confirms the sentiment "Aggro = Red" and "Control = Blue", as we can see the "Aggro" ellipse is clustered around the Red Fetchlands, and the "Control" ellipse around three Blue Fetchlands in the Southwest corner.
 Actually, part of the Control ellipse contains the Misty Rainforest and Prismatic Vista vectors, which also happen to be the only other 2 lands in the picture than help the player in their endeavors to produce Blue mana!

 So, while we won't be able to reduce the number of numeric predictors using PCA, it can't be stated that it wasn't without insight.